groupvine/gv-doc/membership/emailactions.md

   blank for unmoderated.
 * **membersSend** - Optional column, set to 'x' to allow group members to send blank for unmoderated.
+* **membersRequest** - Optional column, set to 'x' to include sub-group on profile page
 * **membersApply** - Optional column, set to 'x' to require new group members to apply and be admitted by an Admin.
 Note: sub-groups can potentially have a more (but not less) restrictive policy here, though not currently, this